-Enjoy your own luxurious, wood-floored tree house after just two days of construction, and when you’re ready to tear it down, it leaves no trace on the trees or the ground.
+Enjoy your own luxurious, wood-floored treehouse tents after just two days of construction, and when you’re ready to tear them down, they leave no trace on the trees or the ground.
 The Dom’Up by Belgian company Trees and People encourages spending time in nature without sacrificing comfort or having a negative impact on your chosen location, for a ‘glamping’ experience in the treetops.

 An octagonal structure suspended between two or more trees, the Dom’Up starts as a kit that you assemble piece-by-piece for improved portability.
 A galvanized steel base supports the dark-stained timber flooring, with netting acting as a safety barrier without obscuring the 360-degree-view of your natural surroundings.

 A taut white roof made of water-resistant thermo-welded tarps shelters the interior from rain and wind, and tent walls roll down to provide a private space within, with a deck area remaining exposed to the elements.
 The platform is large enough to support a real bed and other furniture.
 Once installed, the floating tent can stay in place for up to three years without damaging the trees.
 Move it to a new location after that time and it’ll last another seven years, with the straps and ropes requiring replacement a little more frequently.